Skip to main content

 These scams can take many forms.
 Below are some typical scenarios for home improvement scams:

 • The “free” inspection.
 This type of home improvement scam may start with a knock at the door or a phone call.
 The scammer tells you they noticed a problem with your house (an old and damaged roof, for example).
 They offer to inspect the issue at no cost, and then provide a quote that seems reasonable.
 The person may claim their price is deeply discounted due to an oversupply of materials or a similar made-up reason.
 When you agree to let them do the work, they demand 100% payment up front or a large deposit.
-Often, they request that you use an uncommon payment method, such as an online money transfer or prepaid debit card.
+Often, they request that you use payment methods like an online money transfer, prepaid debit card, or gift card.
 They take your money—and never come back to complete the work.

 • The offer of cheap post-disaster repairs.
 With this home improvement scam, you may receive a phone call or visit from a fake contractor after a bad storm or other natural disaster damages your house.
 They say they’re offering affordable repair services to all your neighbors, claiming that if you use them, you can get reimbursement through your homeowners’ insurance.
 You give them a deposit, but the job either never gets completed—or it’s done poorly and you’re unable to contact them to follow up.